hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 ```bash
 downgrade linux | grep -i 3.12.6-1
 ```
 The results tell us that we must press key '6' to install that version, so we run `downgrade linux` again and press `6`.
 Now it installs like a normal package and asks us if we want to add it to `IgnorePkg` in `/etc/pacman.conf`.
 Since we don't have an ETA on when this bug will be fixed, we decide to say `y` and freeze the package on this kernel version for the time being.
-Repeat this process for the Linux `kernel-sources` package, making surce the versions match.

 To use the new kernel we run: